Making the waterways more accessible for all

 Boaters’ Blue Card

-The Accessible Waterways Association has been working hard to introduce a Boaters’ Blue Card scheme to the waterways.
-This is a ‘badge’ for optional display on a member’s boat that tells passers-by that there is a disabled person aboard.
+The Boater's Blue CardThe Accessible Waterways Association has introduced the Boaters’ Blue Card scheme to the waterways.
+This is a ‘badge’ for optional display on any disabled member’s boat that tells passers-by that there is a person with accessibility needs aboard.
 Unlike the car blue badge scheme, the Boaters’ Blue Card will not carry any entitlement to moor in otherwise restricted/forbidden spots (eg, a car blue badge holder is entitled to park on double yellow lines for a limited time).
-However, we are working closely with the Canal & River Trust and other waterways authorities to agree how the Blue Card system will work and how it might complement their existing equalities adjustment process.
+However, we are working closely with the Canal & River Trust, and other waterways authorities, to agree how the Blue Card system can be extended and how it might complement their existing equalities adjustment process.

 The Boaters’ Blue Card will be primarily an ‘awareness’ sign; intended to inform others that there is someone aboard the boat who could be less aware of, or able to react to, passers-by.
-It is hoped that this will help to generate understanding and consideration from fellow waterways folk.
+It is hoped that this will help to generate understanding and consideration from fellow waterways users.
 It bears a simple, clear, generic logo that does not state the nature of the bearer’s disability.
 That could be added, if desired, by way of a separate sign beside the Blue Card.

 Our Aim

-The Accessible Waterways Association wants disabled waterways users to have a voice and some influence to effect change for better.
+The Accessible Waterways Association wants all waterways users to have a voice and influence to effect change for better.
 We will continually strive to work in partnership with the various waterways authorities and other relevant agencies to achieve this.
 We also want to enable our members to connect with and support one another.

 Fund Britain’s Waterways